 Another distinguishing feature is tooth shape.
 Porpoise teeth are spade-shaped and dolphin teeth are cone-shaped.
 But that’s pretty hard to see unless you stick your head in their mouths.

-Domestic sheep and goats are both cloven-hoofed, four-legged critters with soft muzzles and really strange eyes.
+Domestic sheep and goats are both cloven-hoofed, four-legged creatures with soft muzzles and really strange eyes.
 Here’s an easy way to tell them apart: look at the tail.
 Goats usually hold their tails up, whereas sheep tails hang down.

 They also have different eating habits.
 Sheep, like cows, are grazers—they move across a pasture like fluffy vacuum cleaners, scarfing down vegetation close to the ground.
 Goats, on the other hand, are browsers.
 They pick and choose their bites from plants that are a little higher up.
 They’ll even climb trees for choice morsels.